rianromad/Python-For-Industrial-Engineering-Eng-Version-/README.md

 5. DataCamp - Supply Chain Analytics in Python

-**NB: Apabila mengalami kendala file tidak bisa dibuka, copy paste link file ipynb ke https://nbviewer.jupyter.org**
+**NB: If you have a problem with opening the ipynb file you can use this link https://nbviewer.jupyter.org**